 Right-handers Robin Roberts (86.9%), best known for his work with the Phillies, and Bob Lemon (78.6%), who spent his entire career in an Indians uniform, are elected to the Hall of Fame.
 Roberts enjoyed six consecutive seasons with 20+ wins with Philadelphia, and Lemon compiled a 207-128 (.618) record along with an ERA of 3.23 during his 15 years with the Tribe.

 Free agent Reggie Jackson signs a four-year, nearly four-million dollar contract with the Angels, ending his five-year roller coaster ride with the Yankees.
 During his tenure in New York, the Bronx Bombers will appear in the postseason four times, winning World Championships in 1977-78.

 Arbitrator T. Roberts declares seven presently contracted players no-risk free agents as a result of the collusion suit against Major League baseball.
 The players, who include Kirk Gibson, Carlton Fisk, and Joe Niekro, have until March 1 to make deals with other clubs.

-At the age of 58, World Series standout Tommie Agee dies of cardiac arrest in Manhattan.
+Fifty-eight year-old Tommie Agee, the 1966 American League Rookie of the Year, dies of cardiac arrest in Manhattan.
 The World Series standout made two memorable catches in center field at Shea Stadium (saving possibly five runs) and also homered in the 5-0 Game 3 Mets' victory over the Orioles in the 1969 Fall Classic.

 Free-agent and former Ranger catcher Ivan 'Pudge' Rodriguez (.314, 19, 60) signs a one-year deal worth $10 million to play in his hometown with the Marlins.
 The Miami resident, who is a ten-time Gold Glove backstop, will be replacing Charles Johnson, who was traded to the Rockies in the off-season.